-Hart and Chen (2006) characterize the unburned boreal understory plant community with poor species richness and diversity and heavily dominated by shade tolerant non-vascular plants.
-We observed a similar plant community dominated by Hyloconmium splendens and poor plant species richness (11.5 species on average).
 Our hypothesis that plant species richness and understory plant community diversity would increase following fire was met.
 We anticipated that forb and graminoid species would dominate the understory in once-burned plots.
 We provide evidence that shrub species dominated the once-burned plots and mosses dominated the twice- and thrice-burned plots.
 Forb, graminoid, and shrub species all have higher average cover in the once-burned plots as compared to unburned plots; however, average cover of these three functional groups was lower in twice- and thrice- burned communities than in the once-burned community.
 Shrub species with root structures that promote rapid growth after fire such as Vaccinium spp. and Salix spp. were some of the most frequent species in the once-burned community (Fig 4c).
 These species may have a lower abundance in the twice- and thrice- burned community due to a depletion of stored resources in belowground structures.

 Plots with multiple burns were similar in identity (Fig. 2a), plant species richness (Fig. 3a), plant community diversity (Fig. 3b), and composition (Fig. 4) to plots that only experienced one burn.
 The similarities of reburned communities to the once-burned community and lower rates of species turnover between burned communities provides evidence that the understory plant community is resilient to further departures from the unburned reference community.
 When comparing once-burned to twice- and thrice-burned plots, the average cover of functional groups remained consistent.
 Interestingly, the average moss cover was higher in the twice-burned and thrice-burned plots than the once-burned plots, although cover was still lower than the unburned reference community.
 This result is unexpected considering the observed decline in moss species after one fire, which is thought to be caused by mosses being outcompeted by more fast-growing forbs and graminoids that can rapidly take advantage of increases in light availability.
 There was high variability in multivariate plant community identity within all burned categories (Fig. 2b), which is likely caused by more species being present in these communities (Fig. 3a) with slight differences in assemblages (Fig. 4).